Inter-American Development Bank (IDB) | Independent Consultation and Investigation Mechanism (MICI)

 The Accountability Office

-The Independent Consultation and Investigation Mechanism (MICI) is designed to address grievances from people who are or who might be negatively affected by IDB-financed operations.
+The Independent Consultation and Investigation Mechanism (MICI in Spanish) is designed to address grievances from people who are or who might be negatively affected by IDB-financed operations.
+The accountability office is available for IDB and IDB Invest projects as well as projects financed under IDB Lab.

 MICI offers two functions: